 - working across departments with faculty who want to incorporate computer science and algorithmic thinking into their teaching and research

 - collaborating with the fellows in statistics and in data science

-We are pleased to introduce our first group of Ginsburg Fellows, who will help support our courses in spring 2019:
+We are pleased to introduce our second group of Ginsburg Fellows, who will help support our courses in fall 2019: